-103. (1) No person shall employ a child in an industrial undertaking or in an undertaking which is not an industrial undertaking, except as provided for in subsection (3).

-- (2) (Deleted by S 50/2015) - (3) A child who has attained the age of 14 years may be employed in light work suited to his capacity in an undertaking which is not in industrial undertaking. - (4) For the purposes of subsection (3), a certificate of a medical practitioner shall be conclusive on the question of whether any work is suited to the capacity of any particular child.
+- 103. (1) No person shall employ a child in an industrial undertaking or in an undertaking which is not an industrial undertaking, except as provided for in subsections (2) and (3). - (2) A child may be employed in an industrial undertaking in which only members of the same family are employed. - (3) A child who has attained the age of 14 years may be employed in light work suited to his capacity in an undertaking which is not in industrial undertaking. - (4) For the purposes of subsection (3), a certificate of a medical practitioner shall be conclusive on the question of whether any work is suited to the capacity of any particular child.